Internal Medicine Residency Training at Westchester Medical Center

 The department attempts to motivate each house officer to embrace a critical and probing scientific attitude along with a deep compassion for the sick.
 It is continually evolving and strengthening its program to keep pace with a rapidly expanding body of medical knowledge and technology.
 A large full-time faculty of more than 80 on-site members is dedicated to teaching and offers role models for the physicians of tomorrow.
 Full-time faculty members serve as general medical attendings, mentors and consultants and a collegial relationship exists between faculty and house staff.
 The department is continually evolving and strengthening its program to keep pace with a rapidly expanding body of medical knowledge and technology.
 Indeed, the resident training curriculum is guided and informed by the “educational milestones” concept which has been put forward by a joint American Board of Internal Medicine (ABIM) and Accreditation Council for Graduate Medical Education (ACGME) task force.
 NYMC-WMC is the first training program to widely incorporate the task forces “milestones” into its training program.

 Postgraduate training in internal medicine consists of three years of assignments to a variety of outpatient and inpatient services.
-At least 35 percents of residents’ time is spent in the ambulatory arena.
+At least 35 percent of residents’ time is spent in the ambulatory arena.
 This includes rotations in the Adult Primary Care Center as well as in the Emergency Room and subspecialty clinics.
-The training program is fully approved by the American Council on Graduate Medical Education and provides all the prerequisites for certification by the American Board of Internal Medicine.
+The training program is fully approved by the Accreditation Council for Graduate Medical Education (ACGME) and provides all the prerequisites for certification by the American Board of Internal Medicine(ABIM).